Skip to main content

 Over time, the conversation history becomes diluted.
 When the AI generates a response, it must interpret a large amount of mixed context.

-Threads solve this problem.
+Chat threads solve this problem.

-Each thread maintains its own conversation history and focus.
+Each chat thread maintains its own conversation history and focus.
 This allows Vega to reason within a clearer context, which increases the likelihood of generating more precise and relevant outputs.

 • a specific client